nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

 ...
 ```

-If the AI integration should be applicable to every local clone, the above configuration is sufficient.
+If the AI integration should apply to every local clone, the above configuration is sufficient.
 If you prefer to enable the integration selectively for certain repositories, extend your core configuration in `~/.gitai` by setting the integration to be disabled by default:

 ```